Wednesday, 20th November

 Innovative Partnerships for Heritage Conservation: Universities and Indigenous Communities in International Projects

-The aim of this presentation is to share best practices of productive collaboration between universities and indigenous communities in Latin America.
-Based on authentic recordings from the EU EPSULA project (Educational Portal for Sustainable Cultural Diversity in Latin America), this workshop offers an engaging approach to understanding cultural diversity and plurilingualism in some parts of Ecuador and El Salvador.
+The aim of this presentation is to share best practices for productive collaboration between universities and indigenous communities in Latin America.
+Based on authentic recordings from the EU EPSULA project (Educational Portal for Sustainable Cultural Diversity in Latin America), this workshop offers an engaging approach to understanding cultural diversity and plurilingualism in various parts of Ecuador and El Salvador.
 The workshop includes discussions and activities designed to encourage participants to think critically about their own cultural and linguistic heritage.

-Athena Alchazidu - MUNI
+Athena Alchazidu - Masaryk University

 Eoin Jordan - University of St Andrews